 ● The Modular Open Source Identity Platform (MOSIP), an open source platform for Foundational ID systems developed in India , with deployments in countries such as the Philippines and Morocco, and backed by the Bill and Melinda Gates Foundation.

 Verafide's is open-source software, and the company offers an open-source SDK for the developer community.
 Its enterprise solution is delivered as SaaS and includes a ‘payment-for-credential’ functionality and additional functions for issuers including issuer hierarchies that allow controlled delegation of issuing.
-The Verafide App can be downloaded from the iTunes and Google app stores.
+The Verafide App can be downloaded from the App Store for iPhone and Google Play store for Android.